V8.7 and later

 Just like with earlier versions of Cora SeQuence, cookies must be enabled on the client browser to ensure that the Administration and Flowtime sites function properly.

 Cora SeQuence generates a unique session cookie name for each site, Administration and Flowtime.
-The unique name is generated dynamically in runtime and cannot be configured.

 The following table describes the attributes that you can configure for Cora SeQuence session.